 With completion of the new building, which housed six grades, the next step was to locate a headmaster.
 Mr. Sam McGowin, a charter member of the incorporation, volunteered to serve as headmaster without pay until a full time headmaster could be found.
 The Reverend David McGowin of Thorsby was hired shortly later.

 Edgewood Academy joined the Alabama Private School Association, today known as the Alabama Independent School Association, in 1970 and was first accredited in 1974.
-Edgewood Academy still remains in this association, and has been recognized as one of the AISA’s select Blue Ribbon Schools for the past 17 years.
-Edgewood is also accredited by the Southern Association of Schools and Colleges, as well as several other such accrediting agencies.
+Edgewood Academy still remains in this association, and has been recognized as one of the AISA’s select Blue Ribbon Schools every year since 2000.
+Edgewood is also accredited by the Southern Association of Schools and Colleges, as well as several other accrediting agencies.